‘Walking Dead’ Season 8, Plus, Rick’s Last Scene Via Andrew Lincoln’s Prediction

 “Maybe I’m the cure.
 [Then] you see a herd of zombies coming and Rick follows the tracks to go see Carl and the herd walking toward him just separates.”

-This final scene would then conclude with Rick Grimes walking through the herd of walker, untouched.
+This final scene would then conclude with Rick Grimes walking through the herd of walkers, untouched.

 While vague on Season 8 news, one thing Gimple was fairly clear on, though, was that Season 7 of The Walking Dead would not end on a cliffhanger, meaning fans will not be sitting on eggshells in their wait until the Season 8 premiere.